 Even though it does not sport the sexy pointed bullets and high velocities of some of the more popular cartridges on the market today, the .35 Remington still maintains a healthy following among American hunters.
 It is true that the cartridge has its limitations, but used under the right circumstances, it is an outstanding choice.
 If we’re being honest with ourselves, the majority of American hunters, especially in the south and northeast, will take only a handful of shots at big game at ranges past 100 yards in their lifetime.
 For those close range shots, the trusty old .35 Remington has few equals.

-If you’d like to read a more detailed discussion on a cartridge that’s often compared to the .35 Remington in the .358 Winchester, read this article:
+If you’d like to read a more detailed discussion on a couple of other .35 caliber cartridges, read the articles below:

 America’s “Other Levergun” by Glen E. Fryxell, The Great Model 8 & 81 by Richard Jones, Bullet Frontal Area List, by Chuck Hawks, and the Lyman 50th Edition (p309-310) and Hornady 10th Edition (p682-683) reloading manuals were used as references for this article.